chenxi92/ChatGPT/README.md

 # ChatGPT
-A macOS and iOS App to communicate with ChatGPT
+A macOS and iOS App to communicate with ChatGPT.

+## Required

+iOS 15.0

+macOS 12.0